 Google is a business.
-Google wants to provide their customers with a top quality product (high quality and relevant search results).
+Google wants to provide its customers with a top-quality product (high quality and relevant search results).
 This is what Panda was all about – making sure only the highest quality sites reach the top of the rankings.

 So did your site get hit by Panda?
 There are a few ways to find out.
 First, check your analytics – see what days your traffic dropped.
 Check the Moz page for the history of updates and check which one occurred at the time of your penalty or traffic loss.

 Additionally, give your site a quality check.
 What are the bounce rates?
 What kinds of content do you have on your website?
 Do you have an active community?
 If you determine your site was low quality to begin with, it’s likely Panda did some damage.

 Where Panda is all about assessing site quality, Penguin is more of a “punishment” algorithm.
 Every once in a while, Google releases an update that hurts sites that are using shady tactics to rank well.

 Before Penguin, we didn’t really know what “over-optimization” consisted of with Google.
 Well, we had an idea, but now we’re a lot more certain.
 Why?
 Penguin affected a LOT of sites.
 We can look at these sites and figure out why they got penalized.

 It turns out Google’s a lot stricter than we thought.
 Although Panda hurt a lot of link-building strategies, it didn’t kill them all completely.
 Even Penguin hasn’t done that, yet.
 However, Penguin has shown many link-building strategies that worked post-Panda are still under-considered by Google to be “abuse.”